SathvikPN/flowrite/content/index_article.md

 A personal invitation to clarity and composure.

 <mark>Here, you can write.</mark>
-think through your abstract ideas, write your next script,
-reflect on an event or journal how your day went.
+think through your abstract ideas, write your next script, reflect on an event or journal how your day went.
 <mark>No distractions</mark>.
 No ads, No pop-ups, No prompts, No spam.
 Nothing that takes away your focus from your thoughts and writing.

-This site is designed intentionally minimalistic, clean and simple.
-created to <mark>keep your attention solely on your words and your thoughts. </mark>
+This site is designed intentionally minimalistic, clean and simple. created for one goal, to keep attention solely on thoughts and text.

 I believe there are people out there,
-who shares this idea of distraction-free writing that helps in attentive clarity.
+who shares this idea of distraction-free writing that helps in <mark>attentive clarity.</mark>

 So, come write with me.
-simple, minimal, aesthetic
+simple, minimal, clean.
 access from anywhere and start your write flow.

 a monologue by,